marysolei/Interview-Preparation/README.md

     The bidirectional search is faster than a single BFS, why?
     Imagine we start at node S and the destination is node D. The distance between these two nodes is t nodes, and each node has at most k neighbors.
 Using a BFS, for each step we have k nodes if we have t steps we have k^t nodes.
 Using a bidirectional search the distance from each node will be t/2 so the total steps will be 2*(k^(t/2)), so the time complexity is O(k^(t/2) which is faster than the BFS method with a complexity of O(k^t).

+## Heap

+Heap is a special case of a balanced binary tree data structure where the root-node key is compared with its children and arranged accordingly.
+If a has a child node b then key(a)>= key(b).

+**MinHeap** where the value of the root node is less than or equal to either of its children.

+**MaxHeap** where the value of the root node is greater than or equal to either of its children.

+**How to add a node to the heap:**

+**Step1:** Create a new node at the end of the heap.

+**Step2:** Assign the new value to the node.

+**Step3:** Compare the value of this child node with its parent.

+**Step4:** If the value of the parent is less than the child then swap them.

+**Step5:** Repeat steps 3 & 4 until heap property holds.